 Mrs. Glaser lives in Palm Desert, California with her husband, Michael, and they have five adult children.

 Sapphire Diamant-Rink joined the Legal Department in 2017 and serves as Associate General Counsel.
-Sapphire has ten years of experience working with Federal and Tribal governments.
-She provides legal services to the Tribe in a wide range of practice areas, including government, enrollment, land use, contracts, torts, gaming, licensing, tribal court matters, corporations, and taxation.
+She provides legal services to the Tribe in a wide range of practice areas, including government, enrollment, land use, contracts, torts, gaming, licensing, tribal court matters, tribal law development, corporations, licensing, entertainment, and probate.

-Prior to joining the Legal Department, Sapphire was an Assistant Regional Solicitor for the U.S. Department of the Interior (DOI) Office of the Solicitor (SOL) in Sacramento, California.
-In that roll, she provided legal services to the Bureau of Indian Affairs (BIA) and the Bureau of Land Management (BLM).
-Before transferring to Sacramento, Sapphire was a DOI Attorney-Advisor in Washington D.C., providing legal services in the areas of Indian water and Tribal government.
-Previously, Sapphire began her legal career as an Honors Attorney with DOI in Washington, D.C., providing legal services to several agencies, including the National Park Service, BIA, Fish and Wildlife Service, and BLM.
-Sapphire practiced before the Interior Board of Indian Appeals, the Interior Board of Land Appeals, and provided litigation support to the U.S. Department of Justice.
+Before joining the Legal Department, Sapphire was an Assistant Regional Solicitor for the U.S. Department of the Interior (DOI) Office of the Solicitor, in Sacramento, California.
+She advised the Bureau of Indian Affairs (BIA) and the Bureau of Land Management (BLM).
+Previously, Sapphire was a DOI Attorney-Advisor in Washington D.C., providing legal services in the areas of Indian water and Tribal government to tribes across the country.
+Sapphire began her legal career in 2011 as an Honors Attorney with DOI in Washington, D.C., providing legal services to several agencies, including the National Park Service, BIA, Fish and Wildlife Service, and BLM.
+Sapphire practiced before the Interior Board of Indian Appeals, and the Interior Board of Land Appeals, and provided litigation support to the U.S. Department of Justice.

-Sapphire was born and raised in Blackfeet country in north western Montana.
-She now resides in Palm Desert, California with her husband, and their bloodhound, Bobo.
+Sapphire was born and raised in Blackfeet country in northwestern Montana.
+She now resides in Cathedral City, California with her husband, and their bloodhound, Bobo.

 Juris Doctorate, University of Cincinnati College of Law, 2011 (Magna Cum Laude)

-Bachelor of Arts, University of Montana, 2007 (University Honors Scholar, High Honors)
+Bachelor of Arts (History), University of Montana, 2007 (University Honors Scholar, High Honors)

 John T. Plata